Walky Talky Hawky: Plot

 Henery meets Foghorn, who, seeing the hawk as a potential pawn against the Dawg, convinces Henery that he is a horse, while the Dawg is a chicken, and Henery goes up to the Dawg and bites his tail, causing the Dawg to wake up from his nap in pain.
 The Dawg grabs Henery and growls at him.
-Henery warns the Dawg, "Are you coming quietly or do I have to muss ya up?!", but the Dawg chases Henery, but gets choked on the leash again and falls again while Foghorn whacks the Dawg in the head like he's playing croquet with croquet mallet and runs with the Dawg angrily barking again, only with a headache.
+Henery warns the Dawg, "Are you coming quietly or do I have to muss ya up?!", but the Dawg chases Henery, but gets choked on the leash again and falls again while Foghorn whacks the Dawg in the head like he is playing croquet with croquet mallet and runs with the Dawg angrily barking again, only with a headache.
 Henery is still running, but Foghorn tells Henery not to give up, and Henery literally carries the dog house with the Dawg in it like a train while the Dawg investigates with a mirror, sees Henery, and lifts up his house and gives chase, but is choked and falls again and Foghorn puts a knight's helmet on the Dawg and whacks the Dawg in the side of the head many times, causing the Dawg's head to literally shake inside.

 Foghorn soon gives Henery an idea to "outsmart" the "foxy chicken".
 Henery lures the Dawg out with music, causing him to suffer mishaps culminating in him landing on a rollerskate.
 When the Dawg surrenders and asks Henery what he is looking for, Henery tells the Dawg his intentions ("You're a chicken, I'm a chicken hawk, and I'm gonna eat chicken!").
-The Dawg realizes he's been the victim of Foghorn's prank and points out that Foghorn is the one he should be going after, being a chicken.
-Foghorn tries to deflect his argument by accusing the Dawg ("Don't you call me, I say don't you call ME a chicken, you... chicken!"), but by then, Henery realizes he's been tricked.
+The Dawg realizes he has been the victim of Foghorn's prank and points out that Foghorn is the one he should be going after, being a chicken.
+Foghorn tries to deflect his argument by accusing the Dawg ("Don't you call me, I say don't you call ME a chicken, you...chicken!"), but by then, Henery realizes he has been tricked ("Hubba hubba hubba!", states Henery).

-Henery pays Foghorn back by releasing the Dawg on Foghorn, who barely manages to escape and is chased by the angry Dawg... into a barn, where an actual horse forcibly ejects them, clunking their heads together in the process.
+Henery pays Foghorn back by releasing the Dawg on Foghorn, who barely manages to escape and is chased by the angry Dawg into a barn, where an actual horse forcibly ejects them, clunking their heads together in the process.
 The two foes, shaking hands to prove solidarity, re-enter to double-team the horse.
 Henery marches in after them and, in a few seconds, captures Foghorn, the Dawg, and the horse, with the hapless rooster vainly trying to escape.
 Mimicking Foghorn, he tells the camera that "One of these things, I say, one of these things, has got to be a chicken!" as he walks off with his prizes.

 Production

-After Robert McKimson was promoted director in late 1944, writer Warren Foster developed a story about a large rooster, a barnyard dog and the inclusion of Henery Hawk (a character created by Chuck Jones).
+After Robert McKimson was promoted to director in late 1944, writer Warren Foster developed a story about a large rooster, a barnyard dog and a chicken hawk (a role later assigned to Chuck Jones' character Henery Hawk).
 Dialogue was recorded on January 13, 1945.